What Is Whey Protein and What Are the Benefits?

 What is whey protein?

-Whey protein is essentially the left overs from the coagulated milk during the production of cheese, after the milk has coagulated the fat is removed and then it can be used as an additive to different processed foods, the most common process is done by drying.
+After the milk has coagulated, the fat is removed and then it can be used as an additive to different processed foods, the most common process is done by drying.

 Concentrated whey protein contains low but significant amounts of fat, cholesterol, and carbohydrates in the form of lactose and usually contain anywhere between 28% -90% protein by weight.

-Hydrolysates are proteins that are predigested and partially hydrolyzed making it easier for the body to metabolize and digest, but are often more expensive.
+Hydrolysates are proteins that are predigested and partially hydrolyzed making it easier for the body to metabolize, digest, and absorb but are often more expensive.

 Whey protein benefits